A. P. J. Abdul Kalam Centre: Education

-Kalam Centre runs a network of free libraries across remote and economically backward regions of India under the banner of Kalam Library.
+Kalam Centre runs a network of free libraries across remote and low-income regions of India under the banner of Kalam Library.
 These libraries cater to the reading and learning needs of children in slums, government schools, low-cost private schools, and children observation homes.
 Collectively, the libraries serve the needs of over 500,000 children.
-Another initiative is that of Dreamathon which is an annual flagship campaign to ignite the passion for learning among the youth.
+Another initiative is that of Dreamathon which is an annual flagship campaign to ignite the passion for learning among youth.
 It supports them by providing relevant skills to help them reach their full potential and go beyond.
 Kalam Centre also has over 500 auxiliary teachers in Telangana under the initiative of Kalam Bharat to help fill the knowledge gaps in government schools.

-Governance

-Kalam Centre annually organizes the India Innovation and Governance Summit where selected deserving individuals and institutions are awarded for their work towards improving governance and delivering value to the citizens.
-The summit also acts as a forum for plenary discussions.
-Since 2017, three editions of the summit have been conducted, with the latest being organized on 28 February 2019 where M. Venkaiah Naidu (Vice President of India) was the Chief Guest.
-Some of the KIGA awardees until now include K. Srinivas (IAS, Additional Secretary, DoPT), Nara Lokesh (Cabinet Minister, Information Technology, Panchayati Raj and Rural Development, Government of Andhra Pradesh), Ashwani Lohani (Chairman, Indian Railway Board, and former MD, Air India), Dr. Mahesh Gupta (Chairman and MD, Kent RO Systems), Anuj Dayal (Executive Director, DMRC), Dnyaneshwar Mulay (Secretary MEA, CPV & OIA), Shivraj Singh Chouhan (Former Chief Minister), Lieutenant General Amarjeet Singh Bedi (DGDIA & DCIDS – Intelligence, Ministry of Defence, Government of India), Chennai Metro Rail Limited, among many others.

-Innovation and Technology

-Kalam Centre works in collaboration with universities and organizations in campaigning research and innovation-led projects to propel growth and development, especially for those at the base of the pyramid.
-Through its skill development initiatives and startup 'Parikramas' under Kalam Centre for Innovation & Incubation of Startups (K-CIIS), it aims to foster the entrepreneurial mindset and action-oriented thinking among the youth.

-Environment

-Every year, on the death anniversary of Dr. Kalam, Kalam Centre organizes an Intentional Youth Conclave on the topic of the last lecture of Dr. Kalam - Creating a Livable Planet Earth, which he was supposed to give at IIM-Shillong.